 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

 Private companies sell Medigap plans to Medicare beneficiaries in Madison, Wisconsin.
-Because Medicare doesn’t pay for all health care expenses, Medigap plans cover the remaining costs.
-The premiums of Medigap plans vary throughout the U.S., but the benefits of these plans don’t.
+Because Medicare doesn’t pay for all health care expenses, a Madison, Wisconsin Medicare Supplement plan helps to cover the remaining costs.
+The premiums of Medigap plans vary throughout the US, but the benefits of these plans don’t.

 The Wisconsin Basic plan has all the essential benefits.
 It adds a limited number of days of mental health coverage and extra home health care visits to the standard Medicare plan.
 The premiums fall anywhere between $98.29 and $309.47.